-Renville County Housing and Redevelopment Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of August 13th, 2020, Renville County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.
+Renville County Housing and Redevelopment Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 12th, 2021, Renville County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.

 Renville County Housing and Redevelopment Authority serves Renville County.

 Open Renville County Housing and Redevelopment Authority Waiting Lists

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.